Kostas Negrepontis: Personal life

-In 1965 Negrepontis retired from football, but did not stop watching his beloved AEK, even when he fell ill.
-Due to his great sporting activity in Greece, was honored by King Paul and by the Association of Sports Editors.
+In 1965 Negrepontis retired from football, but remained closely connected to AEK, even when he fell ill.
+In recognition of his contribution to Greek football, he was honored by King Paul and by the Association of Sports Editors.

 Death

-Οn 19 February 1973 at 11pm, Negrepontis died after a 2-year struggle with illness.
+On 19 February 1973 at 11:00 p.m., Negrepontis died after a 2-year struggle with illness.

 The former president of AEK Athens and author of the first history book about the club, Panos Makridis wrote in the Greek newspaper, "Athletic Echo" about the death of Negrepontis:

-"As a former president, but also as one of the founders of AEK, together with the whole world of the fans, I mourn the loss of Kostas Negrepontis.
+"As a former president, but also as one of the founders of AEK, together with the whole supporters, I mourn the loss of Kostas Negrepontis.
 He was one of the creators of the glory of AEK, but also a brave and honest fighter in the stadiums, whether Greek or foreign.
-With the death of Kostas Negrepontis, perhaps the last of the old honest football fighters is lost, who fought only for the idea and the honor and the colors of Greece as an international football player, but also of the club he served.
-Kostas Negrepontis left an era as a moral footballer without wages and "bonuses".
-He was the creator of a football school, the coach of the National team and the Military team."
+With the death of Kostas Negrepontis, perhaps the last of the old honest football fighters is lost, who fought exlusively for the idea and the honor and the colors of Greece as international footballers, but also of the club they served.
+Kostas Negrepontis was epoch-making and as a moral footballer without wages and "bonuses".
+He was the creator of a football school, the manager of the national team and the military team."